 The purpose of taking meeting notes is to stay organized and remember key points discussed.
 Following a methodology that doesn’t work for you, therefore, is pointless.
 We all take in and process information in different ways, so your notes should reflect what feels most natural to your unique process.

-For example, some people prefer color coding their notes, while others prefer to jot things down in a list.
+For example, some people prefer color-coding their notes, while others like to put things in a list.
 There’s no one-size-fits-all approach.

 But there are some popular methods you can use as inspiration.

-The Cornell note-taking system calls for note takers to write down basic notes on the right-hand side of the page and key takeaways on the left.
+The Cornell Note Taking System calls for note takers to write down basic ideas on the right hand side of the page and key takeaways on the left.

-This helps you quickly scan the most important points while still recording important background information.
+This helps you quickly scan the most important points while still recording essential background information.

 There are five main steps in the Cornell Method:

-This simple note-taking method instructs you to divide your page into four sections and fill each with:
+This simple note taking method instructs you to divide your page into four sections with the following things:

 Questions that crop up during the meeting